 d) have been a candidate’s Director of Studies, supervisor or adviser;

-e) have co-authored more than 5 publications with any member of the supervisory team;
+e) have co-authored more than five publications with any member of the supervisory team;

 f) have worked closely in collaboration* with any member of the supervisory team (e.g. research project bids), nor will their own work be the focus of the research project being examined.

-g) An internal examiner who is also a candidate for a research degree at UWE may only be used if the Board is confident there is no potential for conflict of interest;
+g) an internal examiner who is also a candidate for a research degree at UWE Bristol may only be used if the Board is confident there is no potential for conflict of interest;

 *Directors of Studies who are unsure about the eligibility of a member of staff for appointment as an internal examiner should seek advice from the Officer to the Research Degrees Award Board before submitting the EX1 examination arrangements form.